mrak/stubby4node/README.md

 ```

 __NOTE:__ If you are using the `file` property for your responses, keep in mind that the
-file _contents_ are interpolated, not the file _name_.
-In other words, the `<% ... %>` will appear in the files' contents and not on the line in your configuration that has `response.file`
+both the file _name_ and _contents_ are interpolated.
+In other words, the `<% ... %>` will appear in the files' contents as well as on the line in your configuration that has `response.file`

 ### Capture group IDs